-After rescaling the generators via $x\mapsto T^{g(f,x)}x$, one can identify the structure maps of $h_{\phi_\alpha^f(\tilde L)}$ with respect to above almost complex structure, and the structure maps of $h_{\phi_{\alpha}^f,\tilde L}^{alg}$ defined in (\ref{eq:structurealgyoneda}).
-The quasi-isomorphism class of $h_{\phi_\alpha^f(\tilde L)}$ is independent of the almost complex structure; therefore, $h_{\phi_{\alpha}^f,\tilde L}^{alg}$ is well-defined and quasi-isomorphic to $h_{\phi_\alpha^f(\tilde L)}$. \end{proof} \begin{rk} As mentioned in Remark \ref{rk:seidelmodel}, it is possible to apply Fukaya's trick even if one uses the model of Fukaya category described in \cite{seidelbook}, namely in the presence of non-vanishing Hamiltonian terms.
+After rescaling the generators via $x\mapsto T^{g(f,x)}x$, one can identify the structure maps of $h_{\phi_\alpha^f(\tilde L)}$ with respect to the above perturbation data, and the structure maps of $h_{\phi_{\alpha}^f,\tilde L}^{alg}$ defined in (\ref{eq:structurealgyoneda}).
+The quasi-isomorphism class of $h_{\phi_\alpha^f(\tilde L)}$ is independent of the perturbation data; therefore, $h_{\phi_{\alpha}^f,\tilde L}^{alg}$ is well-defined and quasi-isomorphic to $h_{\phi_\alpha^f(\tilde L)}$. \end{proof} \begin{rk} It is possible to apply Fukaya's trick even if one uses the model of the Fukaya category described in \cite{seidelbook}.
 In this case, as $\tilde L$ is assumed to be transverse to all $L_i$, we can choose the Floer data for the pair $(L_i,\tilde L)$ with vanishing Hamiltonian term (we do not need Floer data for $(\tilde L,\tilde L)$ in order to define $h_{\tilde L}$).
 When we choose the smooth isotopy $\psi^f$ as above, we have to make sure it fixes a neighborhood of the intersection points and Hamiltonian chords between various $L_i$.
-Instead of almost complex structures, we deform Floer data and perturbation data by $\psi^f$, and we also have to make sure that for small time regularity is preserved and no new Hamiltonian chords are introduced between various $L_i$.
-Then it is easy to prove an analogue of the energy identity (\ref{eq:energyidentity}) and the rest of the argument works in the same way. \end{rk} $h^{alg}_{\phi^f_{\alpha},\tilde{L}}$ comes from a Novikov family of right modules over $\cF(M,\Lambda)$: \begin{defn} Let $h^{alg}_{\phi_\alpha,\tilde L}$ be the family of right $\cF(M,\Lambda)$-modules defined by and whose differential/structure maps are given by where the sum is analogous to (\ref{eq:structurealgyoneda}). \end{defn} Recall that $\Lambda\{z^\bR\}$ denotes the ring $\Lambda\{z^\bR\}_{[a,b]}$ for some $a<0<b$, which we introduced in Section \ref{sec:families} briefly, and explain more in Appendix \ref{appendix:semicont}.
-The series (\ref{eq:structurealgyonedafamily}) belong to $\Lambda\{z^\bR\}_{[a,b]}$ for small $|a|$ and $|b|$ (this is equivalent to convergence of (\ref{eq:structurealgyoneda}) for $f\in[a,b]$).
-One can replace this ring by $\Lambda[z^\bR]$ when $\tilde L$ is Bohr-Sommerfeld monotone.
-Clearly, $h^{alg}_{\phi^f_\alpha,\tilde L}=h^{alg}_{\phi_\alpha,\tilde L}|_{z=T^f}$.
+We deform Floer data and perturbation data by $\psi^f$, and we also have to make sure that for a small time regularity is preserved and no new Hamiltonian chords are introduced between various $L_i$.
+An analogue of the energy identity (\ref{eq:energyidentity}) holds, and the rest of the argument works in the same way. \end{rk} The module $h^{alg}_{\phi^f_{\alpha},\tilde{L}}$ comes from a Novikov family of right modules over $\cF(M,\Lambda)$: \begin{defn} Let $\fh^{alg}_{\phi_\alpha,\tilde L}$ be the family of right $\cF(M,\Lambda)$-modules defined by and whose differential/structure maps are given by where the sum is analogous to (\ref{eq:structurealgyoneda}). \end{defn} Recall that $\Lambda\{z^\bR\}$ denotes the ring $\Lambda\{z^\bR\}_{[a,b]}$ for some $a<0<b$, which we introduced in Section \ref{sec:families} briefly, and explain more in \Cref{appendix:semicont}.
+The series (\ref{eq:structurealgyonedafamily}) belongs to $\Lambda\{z^\bR\}_{[a,b]}$ for small $|a|$ and $|b|$ (this is equivalent to convergence of (\ref{eq:structurealgyoneda}) for $f\in[a,b]$).
+One can replace this ring with $\Lambda[z^\bR]$ when $\tilde L$ is Bohr-Sommerfeld monotone.
+Clearly, $h^{alg}_{\phi^f_\alpha,\tilde L}=\fh^{alg}_{\phi_\alpha,\tilde L}|_{z=T^f}$.